javiereguiluz/foundry/docs/index.rst

 Additionally, it is possible to provide `configuration files <https://www.doctrine-project.org/projects/doctrine-migrations/en/current/reference/configuration.html#migrations-configuration>`_ to be used by the migrations.
 The configuration files can be in any format supported by Doctrine Migrations (php, xml, json, yml).
-Then then command ``doctrine:migrations:migrate`` will run as many times as the number of configuration files.
+Then the command ``doctrine:migrations:migrate`` will run as many times as the number of configuration files.

 .. configuration-block::